 Continuous learning and development can deliver massive returns on your investment of time and effort.
 The ongoing pursuit of knowledge and experience, focused on targeted outcomes and real world applications, really does bring powerful results.

 And the abundance of education formats, learning platforms and communities today lets us learn how and when we want.
-The hardest part is often simply taking the first step towards becoming a life-long continuous learner.
+The hardest part is often getting the motivation to study and learn, and simply taking the first step towards becoming a life-long continuous learner.

 What is Continuous Learning?